Prospect Cemetery Prairie Nature Preserve

 Located in the Grand Prairie Section of the Grand Prairie Natural Division, Prospect Cemetery Prairie is a 5 acre cemetery with a remnant mesic black soil prairie and black oak grove.
 Created in 1859, Prospect Cemetery was the first cemetery in Ford County.
 Burials continued until 1914 and possibly later, but no burial records have been located.

 The preserve has a natural appearance in the southern third of the site, where the high quality prairie reflects presettlement conditions.
-Nearly 80 species of native herbaceous forbs and grasses have been identified, of which 21 occur nowhere else in the county.
+At least 131 species of native herbaceous forbs and grasses have been identified, of which 21 occur nowhere else in the county.
 A few of these unusual plants include yellow star-grass, green milkweed, cream wild indigo, prairie gentian, and prairie blazingstar.
 Common species include big bluestem, indian grass, little bluestem, and prairie dropseed.

 North on US 45 from Urbana to Paxton.
 Take first right on Green St to the T. Turn right.
 Park at iron entrance gate to Preserve on left.